ristonrodrigues723/max_console/journal.md

+Title: Maximum retro console
+Author: Riston Rodrigues
-what the project is- a console running on raspi 02w running retopie which when overclocked should be able to emulate most old conslote games waas entriely designed and done by me , includes amplifier and good speakers for immersive sound.
+Description: this is a  a console running on raspi 02w running retopie which when overclocked should be able to emulate most old conslote games waas entriely designed and done by me , includes amplifier and good speakers for immersive sound.

-what it does- emulates most old retrogames
+Created at: 27/7/25

+what it does- adds better sound to the retro console using amplifier chip, sdesigned for psx psp games should un psp gsmes when pi is overclocked

 time spent yet -24